ryantownshend/sqla-imperative-cookbook/README.md

 For DDD using Python Dataclasses we will be using `imperative mapping` aka `Classical` sqlalchemy.

+Domain Driven Design leans heavily on the "Dependency Inversion Principle" which states.

+> High-level modules should not depend on low-level modules.
+> Both should depend on abstractions.

+Thus, our domain model is at the highest level and should have no dependencies or even knowledge of the mechanical plumbing of managing the database.

 Most of the SQLAlchemy documentation is focused on the "Declarative" mapping approach, so I have built these examples as a reference and sandbox.